shamanic50/ReP_AL-3D-Lawn-Mower/Readme.txt

 The latest release is V5.1    (Feb 2019)

 MEGA - Needs to be uploaded to the Arduino MEGA
-NANO - Needs to be uploaded to the Arduino NANO etc..
+NANO - Needs to be uploaded to the Arduino NANO
+(I needed to use the "old bootloader" option in the Arduino IDE to get the sketch to upload to the NANO)

 Test sketches can found in the Test Sketches folder.
 They are designed to test the indiviual components in your build to see if they are working.